This blog is contributed by Burtch Works’ operations research and supply chain recruiting team.

 Try providing training or organized presentations to other members about new tools that others may not be familiar with.
 On example we’ve seen are professionals who’ve incorporated Lunch and Learn programs into their teams.

 I hope this information gives you a starting point on what to start thinking about if you’re looking to further develop your operations career.
 Oftentimes advancement opportunities are a result proactive career planning rather than passive development from management, so take the time to think about where you can invest your time to move your own career forward!

-If you’re looking to see if I have operations research or supply chain opportunities that might be a fit for your experience, feel free to connect with me on LinkedIn.
+If you’re looking to see if I have operations research or supply chain opportunities that might be a fit for your experience, feel free to connect with us.